 Clermont Chain of Lakes

-Located in Lake County and centered on the City of Clermont in Central Florida, 11 lakes connected, called the Clermont Chain of Lakes, is part of the Palatlakaha River system.
+Located in Lake County and centered on the City of Clermont, Florida, the Clermont Chain of Lakes comprises 11 lakes connected to the Palatlakaha River.

-Orientated from southeast to northwest, this pool of ponds’ shoreline is lined with a great expanse of cypress woods, making the waters here red to tannic (or tannin) colored.
-The fishable waters here measure more than 167 square miles.
-This includes large accessible portions with public boat ramps from yesteryears.
+Orientated from southeast to northwest, the shoreline of these lakes is lined with a great expanse of cypress trees, making the waters here red to tannic (or tannin) colored.
+The fishable waters here measure more than 167 square miles, including large accessible portions with public boat ramps.

 Lakes that Make Up the Main Clermont Chain

-From Lake Louisa, Crooked Creek flows into Lake Susan’s northern end, a small shallow depth lake surrounded by Florida swampland.
-Clermont Chain of Lakes’ second largest lake, Lake Minnehaha, is connected to Lake Susan by a short river.
+Crooked Creek flows into Lake Susan’s northern end from Lake Louisa, a small shallow depth lake surrounded by Florida swampland.
+The second largest lake on Central Florida’s Clermont Chain of Lakes, Lake Minnehaha, is connected to Lake Susan by a short river.

-Minnehaha lake has an average depth of 14 feet and reaches up to 18 feet in some areas.
-The lakes decorate the northwestern shorelines with the cypress cove swampland scenario that gives its waters a tint.
+Lake Minnehaha has an average depth of 14 feet and reaches up to 18 feet in some areas.
+The lake’s northwestern shorelines are adorned with the cypress cove swampland scenario that gives its waters a tint.

 Lake Palatlakaha is connected to Minnehaha by a neck, while a canal connects the former to Lake Hiawatha.
-Both of these bodies of water are mainly underdeveloped, but several launch ramps enable anglers or boating outfits to fish its waters.
+These lakes are mainly underdeveloped, but several ramps enable anglers or boating outfits to fish its waters.

-From Lake Hiawatha, a neck separating the third largest lake on the Chain.
+From Lake Hiawatha, a neck separating the third largest lake on the Chain, Lake Minneola.
 With an average depth of 18 feet, Lake Minnehaha has parts that approach 30 feet in depth.

-This lake is the most developed of all of them, with opportunities for Lake Minneola fishing, lakeside activity, and other exploitation.
-Other lakes in the great chain include Lake Winona, Lake Wilson, Lake Cherry, Cook Lake, and Crescent Lake.
+This is the most developed of the lakes, with opportunities rife for fishing, lakeside activity, and other exploitation.
+Other lakes in the great Clermont chain include Lake Winona, Lake Wilson, Lake Cherry, Cook Lake, and Crescent Lake.

 Are There Alligators in Lake Minneola?

-Lake Minneola is the third largest of the Central Florida Lakes, offering a public boat ramp and a Waterfront Park for swimmers.
+Lake Minneola is the third largest of the Clermont Chain of Lakes, offering a public boat ramp and a Waterfront Park for swimmers.

-There are Lake Minneola alligators are in Florida’s inland and mangrove waters, including on this Clermont Chain of Lakes.
-Decaying leaves, plants, and bark that flow downriver into the lake give this body of water a dark tea-colored tint, excellent for concealing gators.
+There are alligators in all of Florida’s inland and mangrove waters, including Lake Minneola on the Clermont Chain of Lakes.
+Decaying leaves, plants, and bark flowing downriver into the lake give Minneola waters a dark tea-colored tint, which is excellent for concealing gators.

-Bass is still here in large numbers, and gators roam the expansive lake except over at the lakefront Park swimming area.
-Enhanced water quality on this lake is attributed to the Clermont stormwater runoff treatment area that lies on Clermont’s town’s edge.
+Bass is still here in large numbers, and gators roam the expansive lake except over at the Waterfront Park swimming area.
+This lake’s enhanced water quality is attributed to the Clermont stormwater runoff treatment area that lies on the edge of Clermont’s town.

 More annoying than alligators for anglers is the distraction from cruisers and jet skiers on weekends, so it’s better anglers go here on weekdays.